 Engines can be positioned at the front, back, or in the middle of a vehicle, which affects the drivetrain layout.
 They can be mounted to the car parallel to the wheels or 90° sideways, depending on which way is optimal for the design of the vehicle.
 They almost always have a transmission bolted to them.
-Your vehicle more than likely has a piston engine, the most common type in modern vehicles.
-There are, however, other types of engines which are sometimes found in specialty cars.
+Your vehicle more than likely has a piston engine, the most common type in vehicles over the past 100 years.
+There are, however, other types of engines which are sometimes found in speciality cars.

 Engine Concepts